grzeimann/Panacea/README.md

 ```

 ## How to get your data
-The reduction pipeline run each morning puts your data products in the following path:
+The reduction pipeline run each day puts your data products in the following path:
 ```
 /work/03946/hetdex/maverick/LRS2/PROGRAM-ID
 ```